Skip to content

 2. Manage Lists

-View and edit all of your existing smart playlists and collections:
+View and edit your smart playlists and collections:

 • Organized Interface: Clean, modern layout with grouped actions and filters